Click here to listen to a reading of this blog: |

 Joint pain and inflammation are (also) common symptoms of gluten sensitivity.
 And research does show links between the two diseases.

-If you think you could be sensitive to gluten, or are just interested in giving gluten-free a try to see if it helps your fatigue, aches and pains, etc. may try eliminating it from your diet for at least 3-4 months and keep a log of how you feel (you should also ideally retest your antibodies, TPOAB and TGAB, to see if they come down.
-You can order these tests online here and here).
+If you think you could be sensitive to gluten, or are just interested in giving a gluten-free diet a try to see if it helps your thyroid symptoms or reduce antibody levels, then you may try eliminating it from your diet for 3-4 months and keeping a log of how you feel.

 However, there are huge benefits in screening for coeliac disease before removing gluten.
 For example, diagnostic tests for coeliac disease require you to be on a gluten-containing diet so that the test can detect any antibodies to gluten.
 If you are already on a gluten-free diet when tested for coeliac disease, you will need to reintroduce gluten for several weeks before the blood test, in order to get accurate results.
 Having a formal diagnosis of coeliac disease, if you have it, is also important.